-1.6 As regards international air carriers operating in your jurisdiction, are there any particular limitations to be aware of, in particular when compared with ‘domestic’ or local operators?
+1.6 As regards international air carriers operating in India, are there any particular limitations to be aware of, in particular when compared with ‘domestic’ or local operators?
 By way of example only, restrictions and taxes which apply to international but not domestic carriers.

 The DGCA and Airports Authority of India (“AAI”) regulates foreign aircraft operating in India and Indian airports.
 As per the bilateral air services agreements entered into between India and other foreign countries, every such foreign country is required to designate airline(s) for operating the agreed services on the specified routes and to withdraw or alter such designations.
 However, international flights are not permitted to pick up passengers/load at any place in India and disembark/discharge at any other place in India, i.e. ‘cabotage’ is not permitted.

 AIC 16 dated August 2, 2019 on “Requirements for grant of Operating Authorisation to Foreign Airlines under the Bilateral Air Services Agreements” imposes conditions on ownership, effective control and the safety qualifications of foreign airlines.

 The Airports Authority of India (Ground Handling Services) Regulations, 2018 and the AVSEC Order No. 03/2009 dated August 21, 2009, as updated from time to time, also contain certain restrictions on foreign airlines undertaking self-handling in respect of passenger and baggage handling activities.